DawsonMyers/geo-cli/Readme.md

             geo update
             geo update --force
     uninstall
       Remove geo-cli installation.
 This prevents geo-cli from being loaded into new bash terminals, but does not remove the geo-cli repo directory.
 Navigate to the geo-cli repo directory and run 'bash install.sh' to reinstall.
         Example:
             geo uninstall
-    analyze
+    analyze [option or analyzerIds]
       Allows you to select and run various pre-build analyzers.
+You can optionaly include the list of analyzers if already known.
+        Options:
+            -a
+                Run all analyzers
+            -
+                Run previous analyzers
         Example:
             geo analyze
+            geo analyze -a
+            geo analyze 0 3 6
     version, -v, --version
       Gets geo-cli version.
         Example: